There are numerous ways to pursue U.S. permanent residency. Some of the most commonly utilized routes include

 For further information, please contact Sonia Potter at 346-2002 or email@example.com.

 It takes about 2-3 years to secure a permanent residency.
-While the application is pending, the employee must maintain immigration status to work at the UO and/or travel overseas.
+While the application is pending, the employee is strongly encouraged to maintain immigration status to work at the UO and/or travel overseas.

 All international scholars and faculty are required by law to keep their addresses updated with the U.S. Citizenship & Immigration Services (USCIS).
 If you change your address, you must fill out the AR-11 (change of address) form and mail or submit it online to USCIS within 10 days of moving.
 Failing to report your change of address may jeopardize your legal immigration status.